WildCodeSchool/workshop-jwt/README.md

 }
 ```

-> Do not return the password
+> Do not send back the password

 Test it with Postman: